a-rich/DJ-Tools/src/utils/README.md

 # Usage

 ## generate_genre_playlists
 For the `generate_genre_playlists` module to run, there must be a `generate_genre_playlists.json` in the `config` folder.
-This JSON must be a dictionary with a "name" key for the name of your playlist folder (should be "Genres" for proper behavior) and a "playlists" key with a list of values which can be a combination of strings (playlist names matching genre tags...case-sensitive) and dictionaries (subfolders with more playlists / subfolders inside them).
+This JSON must be a dictionary with a "name" key for the name of your playlist folder and a "playlists" key with a list of values which can be a combination of strings (playlist names matching genre tags...case-sensitive) and dictionaries (subfolders with more playlists / subfolders inside them).

 Any subfolder will implicitly have an `All <subfolder name>` playlist to collect all tracks that are inserted into playlists belonging to that subfolder.
-This operation is recursive ignoring the top-level folder name.
+This operation is recursive ignoring the top-level folder.

-You can insert a folder called "_ignore" anywhere in the structure except for the top-level and add a list of genres to ignore in the "playlists" key.
+You can insert a folder called "_ignore" anywhere in the structure except at the top-level and add a list of genres to ignore in the "playlists" key.
 Tracks with these genres will not be inserted into the "Other" folder / playlist.

 Here is an example `generate_genre_playlists.json`:
 ```